djnavarro/manuscripts/README.md

 DOI for the version of record, but I strongly prefer the versions hosted here as they use my correct name.

+## 2019

+  - De Deyne, S., Navarro, D. J., Perfors, A., Brysbaert, M. and Storms,
+    G. (2019).
+The Small World of Words: English word association norms for over 12,000 cue words. *Behavior Research Methods, 51*, 987-1006
+  - Hayes, B. K., Banner, S., Forrester, S. and Navarro, D. J. (2019).
+    Selective sampling and inductive inference: Drawing inferences based on observed and missing evidence. *Cognitive Psychology, 113*
+  - Hayes, B. K., Navarro, D. J., Stephens, R., Ransom, K. and Dilevski,
+    N. (2019).
+The diversity effect in inductive reasoning depends on sampling assumptions. *Psychonomic Bulletin & Review, 26*, 1043-1050
+  - Hendrickson, A., Perfors, A., Navarro, D. J. and Ransom, K. (2019).
+    Sample size, number of categories and sampling assumptions:
+    Exploring some differences between categorization and
+    generalization. *Cognitive Psychology, 111*, 80-102
+  - Lee, J. C., Lovibond, P. F., Hayes, B. K. and Navarro, D. J. (2019).
+    Negative evidence and inductive reasoning in generalization of associative learning. *Journal of Experimental Psychology: General*, 148, 289-303
+  - Navarro, D. J. (2019).
+Between the devil and the deep blue sea:
+    Tensions between scientific judgement and statistical model selection. *Computational Brain and Behavior, 2*, 28-34
+  - Vong, W. K., Hendrickson, A., Navarro, D. J. and Perfors, A. (2019).
+    Do additional features help or hurt category learning?
+The curse of dimensionality in human learners. *Cognitive Science, 43*, e12724

+## 2018

+  - Langsford, S., Perfors, A., Hendrickson, A., Kennedy, L. and Navarro, D. J. (2018).
+A systematic comparison and reliability analysis of formal measures of sentence acceptability. *Glossa: A Journal of General Linguistics, 3*, 37
+  - Martire, K. A., Growns, B. and Navarro, D. J. (2018).
+What do the experts know?
+Calibration, precision, and the wisdom of crowds among forensic handwriting experts. *Psychonomic Bulletin and Review, 25*, 2346–2355
+  - Navarro, D. J., Perfors, A., Kary, A., Brown, S. and Donkin, C.
+    (2018).
+When extremists win: Cultural transmission via iterated learning when priors are heterogeneous. *Cognitive Science, 42*, 2108-2149
+  - DJ Navarro, P Tran and N Baz (2018).
+Aversion to option loss in a restless bandit task. *Computational Brain and Behavior, 1*, 151-164

 ## 2017

   - Kennedy, L., Navarro, D. J., Perfors, A. and Briggs, N. (2017).
 Not